Silvan-M/ElevatingEfficiency/doc/index.rst

 This project was created as part of the course "Complex Social Systems: Modelling Agents, Learning and Games" at ETH Zurich.

+To download our project, please visit our `GitHub repository <https://github.com/Silvan-M/ElevatingEfficiency>`_.

 .. image:: ../img/Elevator-Showcase.gif
    :alt: Elevator Showcase